 To serve gefilte fish, arrange lettuce or kale leaves on a large platter.
 Carefully place gefilte fish patties on top of the greens.
 Top each patty with one of the cooked sliced carrots as garnish, and gently place a dollop of chrein overtop.
 Serve with more chrein on the side.

-Absolutely!
-It's a great way to extend the shelf life of leftover gluten free.
+Alternatively, freezing it is great way to extend the shelf life of leftover gluten free.
 Simply make a large batch when you have the time, and freeze the shaped and cooked gefilte fish balls until you are ready to eat them for the Seder.
 We recommend microwaving them from frozen.
 You can also shape the balls prior to cooking, and cook them directly from the freezer for the best texture.
 They will likely take about 10 minutes more to cook through.

 Get the Passover cookbook from ReOrdered